Find optimal hierarchical six-symptom combinations for PTSD diagnosis

 # \donttest{

-# Find best hierarchical combinations minimizing false cases
+# Find best hierarchical combinations with the default balanced-accuracy

 #> Warning: `analyze_best_six_symptoms_four_required_clusters()` was deprecated in PTSDdiag